Alison Johnstone: City of Edinburgh Councillor

 Johnstone (Middle) with then Green Party of England and Wales leader, Natalie Bennett (left), and Maggie Chapman (right).

-Johnstone first stood as Scottish Green candidate in the 2003 North Morningside by-election, but finished third, gaining 10% of the vote, ahead of the SNP and Scottish Labour.
+Johnstone first stood as Scottish Green candidate in the 2003 North Morningside by-election, but finished third, gaining 10% of the vote, behind the SNP and Scottish Labour.
 With Single Transferable Vote now being adopted in Scottish local elections, Johnstone saw an opportunity for Greens to enter local government.
 She stood as the candidate for Edinburgh's Meadows/Morningside ward in the 2007 local elections.
 After a successful campaign, she was elected to the City of Edinburgh Council, becoming one of three Green politicians to be elected into local government.
 She did not stand for re-election in the 2012 local elections after being elected as a Member of the Scottish Parliament for the Lothian region in the 2011 election.

 Following the Scottish Greens' poor performance at the 2007 Scottish Parliament election, she was nominated unopposed as co-convener of the Scottish Greens.
 Johnstone was "certain that the Green Party will grow and attract more support as the other parties reveal themselves to lack the ambition to really change course from business as usual when it comes to the crunch".
 She served alongside Robin Harper, and both were replaced in 2008 as co-conveners by Patrick Harvie and Eleanor Scott.